This walkthrough will quickly get you started building a pure Python Flink project.

-can be used to set execution parameters, such as the restart strategy, default parallelism, etc.
+It can be used for setting execution parameters such as restart strategy, default parallelism, etc.

 This registers a table named